 =MULTIPLY(A4,GOOGLEFINANCE("CURRENCY:GBPUSD"))

-If you are converting GBP to AUD instead, swap the pair in the formula:
+For GBP to AUD instead, swap the target in the pair:

 =A4*GOOGLEFINANCE("CURRENCY:GBPAUD")